Moesif/moesif-developer-portal/DATA-MODEL.md

 # Data Model

-For the purpose of this project, the data model is passed this way
+For the purpose of this project, the data model is based on below:

 ## Moesif